alexr101/Angular-Shopping-Cart/README.md

 ###Special Instructions

+Install all dependencies first with 'npm install'.

-Run the project with 'npm run build'.
+Now you can run the project with 'npm run build'.
 This will run Gulp and Karma to set up everything for you.

 1. Gulp and Browsersync will launch the application in your default web browser.